 OS package managers

 It is very likely that the "native" package manager we use on our OS of choice can also install Python packages.
-The question is: should we use pip, or apt, yum, pacman, etc.?
+The question is: should we use pip, or apt, dnf, pacman, and so on?

 The answer is: it depends.